jacob-danner/transaction-lm-fine-tuning/README.md

 ## Repository Structure

 - `src/models/`: Contains Python scripts or notebooks for fine-tuning and evaluating each model/approach
-- `src/dataset/`: Analysis of non-sensitive aspects of the dataset, such as class distribution.
+- `src/dataset/`: Analysis of non-sensitive aspects of the dataset, such as class distribution, token count, and more.
 - `src/dataset/notes/`: Includes code snippets and reflections related to specific ML techniques explored during the project (e.g., LoRA, bfloat16 precision, MPS hardware acceleration).

 ## Related Work